MitrB/MitrB.github.io/_posts/2025-10-15-actor-system.markdown

 Here's an example for 2 different scenarios for the same scene, which funnel in a common part. ![Example](/assets/ActorSystemExample.png)

+Given any combination of characters in this given dialogue sequence they will either be mapped to scenario 1 or 2.
+These scenarios have different party dynamics, giving a different feel to the conversation.
+In this dialogue sequence, we also decided to let these 2 scenarios converge to a generic dialogue sequence.
+I hope this shows what the system is trying to achieve.

 ## Closing thoughts

 This system tries to make sure that characters act in a way that feels natural during a dialogue sequence.
 We're essentially creating an illusion of depth.
+The system works best if the player is wondering (at least on first impresssion) if we really did write dialogue for every possible party combination.

+If at any point in reading this you got excited to play this game I am talking about...
+I'd have to dissapoint you as it is neither finished and neither is it in production.
+I am sure though that I will return to this concept.
+This was the first "big" game I was working on and at some point I decided to quit it, persuing other challenged.
+I basically chickened out, but I'm slowly gearing up to be capable to finish such a project.
+That I am sure of.

+But I wanted to share this system!
+Maybe it inspires you or maybe you can implement it in your own game...